hexagonit/hexagonit.socialbutton/hexagonit/socialbutton/docs/README.rst

     If empty, the viewlet will be applied to all the views.

 View permisson only
-    If checked, the vielwet is only available at view which are available to anonymous user, like in most cases for published contents.
+    If checked, the vielwet is only available at view which are available to anonymous users, like in most cases for published contents.

 Enabled
     Uncheck this option, when disabling the code from the viewlet.